Icon1cc/Computer_Games_Internship/Readme.md

 ## Learning Phase

-You will need to understand the basics of Unity and C# before you can start the development.
-Unity is the game engine you'll be using, and C# is the scripting language used to define game behavior.
+We will need to understand the basics of Unity and C# before we can start the development.
+Unity is the game engine we will be using and C# is the scripting language used to define game behavior.

 ## Development Phase

-This is the core phase of the project where you'll create your game.
-It includes creating your assets (or sourcing them), implementing your functionality, and testing your game.
+This is the core phase of our project where we will create our own game.
+It includes creating our assets (or sourcing them), implementing our functionality and testing our game.

 ## Polishing Phase

-After your game is functionally complete, you'll likely need to spend some time polishing it.
-This can include tweaking gameplay, fixing bugs, improving graphics, and optimizing performance.
+After our game is functionally complete, we will likely need to spend some time polishing it.
+This can include tweaking gameplay, fixing bugs, improving graphics and optimizing performance.

 ## Release Phase

-Once you're happy with your game, it's time to release it.
+Once we are happy with our game, it's time to release it.
 This could involve publishing it to a platform like the Unity Asset Store, Google Play, or Apple's App Store.

 ## Trello Board